Our programs nurture and strengthen resiliency through evidence-based approaches such as the "7 Cs for resilience"

 coping, confidence, connection, character, contribution, control and competence.

 CHARM also provides free online resources for promoting health and strengthening resiliency.

 Dr. Heidi Lee Pottinger, DrPH, MPH, MA is the Founder & Executive Director of CHARM.
 Over her career, she has focused extensively on advocacy, education, research, and service efforts.
 She has a doctorate in Maternal & Child Health, dual Master's degrees in Biomedical & Health Ethics (Focused on Nonprofit Management) and Global Family & Child Health, and a Bachelor of Science degree in Plant Biochemistry & Molecular Biology.

-A native of Nogales, Arizona, she has been recognized by the American Public Health Association for her work evaluating an integrative wellness program in a pediatric hospital setting, by the University of Arizona for her research in service to society, and by the Tucson Hispanic Chamber of Commerce as a "Top 40 Under 40".
+A native of Nogales, Arizona, she has been recognized by the American Public Health Association for her work evaluating an integrative wellness program in a Tucson pediatric hospital setting, by the University of Arizona for her research in service to society, and by the Tucson Hispanic Chamber of Commerce as a "Top 40 Under 40".
 Aside from her peer-reviewed research publications, she was also a 2018-2019 Fellow of The OpEd Project, publishing her work in The Health Care Blog, The Hill, The Washington Post, Latino Rebels and more.
 She has also been featured in stories for BBC World, CBS Radio, NBC US News, PBS, and local news.

 As a proud mother of two and propelled by her lived experiences and training, she has a great passion for strengthening resilience in children and families.
-Dr. Pottinger is also a certified trainer in the Nurtured Heart Approach® and a certified reiki practitioner.
-Her direct experiences with love, healing, and interconnectedness –with her ancestors, through nature and all of the waves of the electromagnetic spectrum – were the inspiration for Camp Druzy and her children’s book “My Best Friend is a Giraffe”.
+Dr. Pottinger is a certified trainer in the Nurtured Heart Approach® and a certified Reiki practitioner.
+Her direct experiences with love, healing, and interconnectedness – through nature and all of the waves of the electromagnetic spectrum – were the inspiration for Camp Druzy and her children’s book “My Best Friend is a Giraffe”.
 The book, in both English and Spanish, is about a young boy and his adventures with his best friend Druzy - a giraffe who only he can see.